-Dr. Bernice Bovenkerk (1973) is assistant professor at the Social Sciences Group, subdepartment of Communication, Philosophy and Technology of Wageningen University.
+Dr. Bernice Bovenkerk (1973) is associate professor at the Social Sciences Group, subdepartment of Communication, Philosophy and Technology of Wageningen University.
 Previously she was post-doc and lecturer at the Ethics Institute at the Department of Philosophy of Utrecht University.
 She received her PhD from the University of Melbourne, Australia, on a dissertation titled The Biotechnology Debate.
-Democracy in the face of intractable disagreement.
+Democracy in the face of intractable disagreement (supervisors: Prof. Robyn Eckersley and Prof. Frans Brom).
 She received her Master’s title at the University of Amsterdam on a thesis titled Pluralism in Environmental Ethics.

 Her research interests concern issues in animal and environmental ethics and political philosophy.
-Current topics are animal agency, animal domestication, the moral status of animals and other natural entities, climate ethics, and deliberative democracy.
+Current topics are animal agency, animal domestication, animals and (bio) technology (in particular Precision Livestock Farming, gene drives, and de-extinction), the moral status of ‘boundary animals’ such as fish and insects, climate ethics, and deliberative democracy.

 She has won the Netherlands Research School of Practical Philosophy bi-annual dissertation prize, for her dissertation titled ‘The Biotechnology Debate.
 Democracy in the face of intractable disagreement’.